Anku5hk/ML-Projects/my_resources_list.md

 ## Learn Python
 * [Slither Into Python](https://www.slitherintopython.com/) has everything of basics to get you started as you begin.
 * [Byte of Python](https://python.swaroopch.com/) beginner for python.
-* [Automate the Boring Stuff By Al Sweigart](https://automatetheboringstuff.com/) takes you from basics to something.
+* [Automate the Boring Stuff By Al Sweigart](https://automatetheboringstuff.com/) takes you from basic to someone good.
 * Practice Python at [Hackerrank](https://www.hackerrank.com/), [Leetcode](https://leetcode.com/).

 ## Learn Tensorflow